Polyakov--Nambu--Jona-Lasinio model in finite volumes: Introduction

 The hot and/or dense matter created in ultra-relativistic heavy ion collisions is supposed to possess a rich phase structure.
-In the intermediate range (few hundred MeV) of temperature and baryon chemical potential the defining characters of the phases are the color confinement and chiral properties.
+In the intermediate regime of temperature and baryon chemical potential in the range of few hundred MeV, the defining characters of the phases are the color confinement and chiral properties.
 While for low baryon densities the matter has a smooth crossover from color confined chiral symmetry broken phase to color deconfined chiral symmetry restored phase, at high enough densities, this transition may be of first order.
 A critical end point seems to naturally occur in such a situation.
 Establishing this scenario forms an integral part of exploration in the international collaborative experiments at CERN and BNL and the upcoming experiments at GSI.

 The matter formed in heavy-ion collision experiments has a finite volume, which depends on the size of the colliding nuclei as well as the center of mass energy ($\sqrt s$) and the centrality of collisions.
 Measurement of this system size is quite non-trivial.
-There are several estimates of the system size at freeze-out for different $\sqrt s$ and different centralities from the measurement of HBT radii~\cite{ceres}, which indicates that the freeze out volume increases as the $\sqrt s$ increases.
+There are several estimates of the system size at freeze-out for different $\sqrt s$ and different centralities from the measurement of HBT radii~\cite{ceres}, which indicate that the freeze out volume increases as the $\sqrt s$ increases.
 The freeze out volume was found to be in the range of $2000~fm^3$ to $3000~fm^3$.
 On the other hand in the URQMD model~\cite{urqmd} the volume of homogeneity has been calculated and compared with the experimentally available results in Ref.~\cite{graf}.
-With the $\sqrt s$ in the range of 62.4 GeV to 2760 GeV for lead-lead collisions at different centralities, the system volume was found to vary from $50~fm^3$ to $250~fm^3$.
+The homogeneity volume~\cite{Sinyukov,Heinz} is given by the product of the HBT radii $R_{out}$, $R_{side}$ and $R_{long}$, signifying the fraction of the fireball from which particles in a particular momentum window is emitted.
+The volume of homogeneity was obtained in the transverse momentum window of 300-400 $MeV$ at different centralities and varying $\sqrt{s}$ from 62.4 $GeV$ to 2760 $GeV$.
+These UrQMD simulations show that the homogeneity volume has a power law scaling with multiplicity and varies in the range of 50 to 250 $fm^3$.
+The ALICE collaboration has also estimated the freeze-out volume to be in this range for different $\sqrt s$ and different colliding nuclei~\cite{alice-fs}.
 Given that these are the freeze-out volumes, the initial volumes are expected to be much smaller~\cite{initi-fs1,initi-fs2}.
-The ALICE collaboration has also estimated the freeze-out volume for different $\sqrt s$ and different colliding nuclei~\cite{alice-fs}.